 What Servnet does

-Servnet is an authorised UK partner of Nutanix, VMware (still) and Microsoft.
+Servnet is a UK partner of Nutanix, VMware (still) and Microsoft.
 We sell, deploy and migrate between any of the three — and we're honest that the right answer depends as much on team skills + ops capacity as on platform features.

 A typical HCI selection engagement: 1) discovery workshop (existing estate + workload mix + skills audit), 2) sized recommendation across all three with 5-year TCO model, 3) PoV / proof of value (4 weeks), 4) phased deployment + workload migration, 5) legacy three-tier decommission.